Parent story 1 – Interview with scroll

 Ensuring a supportive foundation for queer children starts with open communication.
 Rather than directly asking about bullying, check in with your child about their overall well-being and school experiences.
 Recognize that homophobic bullying can impact any young person, regardless of their sexual orientation.
 Engage with the school to understand their procedures for handling bullying, involving your child in decisions regarding their safety.
 If dissatisfied with the response, escalate concerns to higher authorities, ensuring your child’s involvement throughout the process.

 In the workplace, anti-discriminatory policies and labor laws uphold individuals’ rights and dignity.
 The Sexual Harassment of Women at Workplace Act, 2013, specifically addresses harassment, ensuring legal repercussions for any form of misconduct.
-These measures play a crucial role in fostering a safe and respectful environment, particularly for marginalized groups like LGBTQ+ individuals and women.
+These measures play a crucial role in fostering a safe and respectful environment, particularly for marginalized groups like LGBTQIA+ individuals and women.

 What led to the formation of Sweekar-Rainbow Parents?
 How has it grown over the years?